 Complementary and alternative therapies include acupuncture, homeopathy, herbal medicine, Ayurvedic medicine, ionizers, osteopathy and chiropractic manipulation, and speleotherapy among others.
-Dietary supplements, including selenium therapy197 are not of proven benefit.
 Apart from those mentioned below, there have been no satisfactory studies from which conclusions about their efficacy can be drawn.